Following are some search engines which are more privacy-centric than those offered by the privacy-hating mega-corporations like Google and Bing.

 Cookies: no 2

-Mojeek is a UK based company which operates it's own crawler and promises to return unbiased results.
-I think Mojeek is the most usable and one of the most promising of all the search engines listed here.
+Mojeek is a UK based company founded in 2004.
+The company operates it's own crawler and promises to return unbiased results.
+I think Mojeek is currently the most usable and one of the most promising of all the search engines listed here.
 Mojeek is very open about how they operate and development of the search engine and its algorithms are driven in part by soliciting input from users.

 since:, the latter of which is similar to the